2018 New Voices Scholar

 Geraldine Carney is a PhD candidate at Monash University, and is also a practising lawyer.
 She is researching international parental child abduction with a focus on Japan.
 Her NVJS article is titled, “Disrupt, Support and Document: The Role of Social Media in International Parental Child Abduction Cases involving Japan“, and is published in Vol. 8.

-Geraldine presented her work under this title at ASAA on Wednesday, July 6, in Panel 7, Children.
+Geraldine will present her work under this title at ASAA on Wednesday, July 6, in Panel 7, Children.

 “The indelible connection to ‘reality’ within photographs is what makes them such persuasive documents; the reality depicted, however, can be unreliable, deceptively simple, or both; this makes the task of analysing them particularly important.”